 - It is very convenient that your things are well-arranged in your home.
 During your sightseeing in the rental property, do not forget to consider where you’ll store your bike, surfboard, tools and equipment, kid’s toys and your book collection when not in use.

-- Ensure all your electronic devices and furniture can be placed with good layout.
+- Ensure all your electronic devices and furniture can be placed with a good layout.

 Other things to consider